OpenTreeOfLife/propinquity/README.md

-  1. A local copy of the [phylesystem-1](https://github.com/opentreeoflife/phylesystem-1) repo with a config entry pointing to the parent of the shards directory
+  1. A local copy of the [phylesystem-1](https://github.com/opentreeoflife/phylesystem-1) repo with a config entry in `~/.opentree` pointing to the parent of the shards directory

       [opentree]
       ...
       phylesystem = %(home)s/phylesystem
       ...

-  The actual `phylesystem-1` repo cloned from git should be in a directory `{opentree.phylesystem}/shards/phylesystem-1`
+  The actual `phylesystem-1` repo cloned from git should be in a directory `{opentree.phylesystem}/DIR/shards/phylesystem-1`, where `{opentree.phylesystem}` is the directory referred to above.

-  1. A local copy of the [collections-1](https://github.com/opentreeoflife/collections-1) repo with a config entry pointing to the parent of the shards directory
+  1. A local copy of the [collections-1](https://github.com/opentreeoflife/collections-1) repo with a config entry in `~/.opentree` pointing to the parent of the shards directory

       [opentree]
       ...
-      phylesystem = %(home)s/collections
+      collections = %(home)s/collections
       ...

-  The actual `collections-1` repo cloned from git should be in a directory `{opentree.collections}/shards/collections-1`
+  The actual `collections-1` repo cloned from git should be in a directory `{opentree.collections}/shards/collections-1`, where `{opentree.collections}` is the directory referred to above.

   1. [otcetera](https://github.com/mtholder/otcetera)